 Which jobs are most promising for graduates of Sacramento vocational schools?

 Anderson: Vocational school graduates will likely have the most success when seeking employment in health services, information and technology, leisure and hospitality, construction, and transportation.
-These are all at near the top of the list for industries in Sacramento and California, and will continue to grow with a solid job market and healthy economy.
+These are all at or near the top of the list for industries in Sacramento and California, and will continue to grow with a solid job market and healthy economy.

 Are there startups in Sacramento?